PiTracLM/packages/README.md

 ## What This Is

 This repository builds and distributes Debian packages for the PiTrac golf ball tracking system.
-It creates `.deb` packages specifically for Raspberry Pi 5 (arm64 architecture) and hosts them through an APT repository on GitHub Pages.
+It creates `.deb` packages specifically for Raspberry Pi 5 (arm64 architecture) targeting both Debian 12 (Bookworm) and Debian 13 (Trixie), and hosts them through an APT repository on GitHub Pages.

 The build system handles two distinct challenges:
-- Building external dependencies (lgpio, msgpack, opencv) that aren't available in standard repositories with the right versions or configurations
+- Building external dependencies (lgpio, msgpack, opencv, onnxruntime) that aren't available in standard repositories with the right versions or configurations
 - Packaging the PiTrac application itself from its separate source repository
+- Managing distribution-specific variations (Bookworm uses ONNX Runtime 1.17.3, Trixie uses 1.22.1 with Eigen hash fix)

 ## Why It Exists